E-Commerce Personalization: Your Complete Guide

-If a clothing retailer knows that customers will soon be looking for festival wear.
-They create a landing page and add in the products they believe festival goers will be hunting for.
+If a clothing retailer knows that customers will soon be looking for festival wear, the retailer can create a landing page and add in the products they believe festival goers will be hunting for.

-The machine then gets to work, boosting items that are performing well, have more stock available, and align to the visitors preferences.
+Machine learning then gets to work, boosting items that are performing well, have more stock available, and align to the visitor's preferences.

-Additionally, content marketers might create targeted inspirational content around regional festivals and let the machine provide the right content based on IP locations.
+Additionally, content marketers might create targeted, inspirational content around regional festivals and let AI provide the right content based on IP locations.

 🔑 Do this: